17 must-know tips to survive your first 4th of July with a baby

-Remember 4th of July in the good old pre-baby days?
+If you’re facing your first 4th of July with a baby, things may feel a bit overwhelming—but trust us, it can still be magical with the right preparation.
 The beer, the fireworks, the beach, all the grilling under the sun…Independence Day’s festivities won’t look quite the same with “baby.”
 In fact, everything that comes with the most patriotic day of the year–the heat, the crowd, the firecrackers, the parades–can be quite nerve-racking when all you can think about is that the fireworks will probably keep baby up all night.

 But guess what?
 If you don’t want to sit the party out, you don’t have to!
 In fact, the Fourth of July can be a blast, and baby may even want to join the party–you just need to be prepared.
 That is why we asked you, mamas, to share your No. 1 tip to ace the celebrations–and boy, did you deliver!
 Here are 13 tips to help you get through baby’s first 4th of July.